Keep Exploring Website

 For immediate technical assistance contact the OIT Service Desk through the web, email (email@example.com) or phone: (919) 684-2200.
 Find more on technology-related resources and support resources on the Technical Support page.

 Student Disability Access Office

-The Student Disability Access Office (SDAO) will continue to be available to ensure that students are able to engage with their courses and related assignments.
+The Student Disability Access Office (SDAO) is available to ensure that students are able to engage with their courses and related assignments.
 Students should be in touch with the Student Disability Access Office to request or update accommodations under these circumstances.

 Academic Resource Center